AramSemerjyan/devground/README.md

-# DevGround
+# DevGround (**This code contains AI generated content**)

 **A lightweight, cross-platform development playground and code editor built with Flutter**

-DevGround (formerly dartpad_lite) is a desktop application that provides an integrated development environment for quickly writing, compiling, and running code across multiple programming languages.
+DevGround is a desktop application that provides an integrated development environment for quickly writing, compiling, and running code across multiple programming languages.
 Built with Flutter, it offers a native experience on macOS, Linux, and Windows.

 ## 🚀 Key Features